Kimahari/CopyDatabase/README.md

 2) Once the installtion process is compeleted you will have access to the Application via Windows start menu.

+## Download

+This application uses Click once deployment packaging to install please use the following [CopyDatabase.application](https://github.com/Kimahari/CopyDatabase/releases/download/1.0.0.11/CopyDatabase.application)

+Please note at the moment still trying to get a code signing certificate sorted so windows will display an untrusted publisher when running the application.

 ## Using the application

 1) Once the application have been started you will see the following window.